lfrestrepog/if-docs/website/docs/06-tutorials/how-to-use-azure-vm.md

 - `cpu-util`: percentage CPU utilization
 - `instance-type`: VM instance name
 - `location`: VM region
+- `mem-availableGB`: Amount of memory *not* in use by your application, in GB.
+- `mem-usedGB`: Amount of memory being used by your application, in GB.
+Calculated as the difference between `total-memoryGB` and `memory-availableGB`.
+- `total-memoryGB`: The total memory allocated to your virtual machine, in GB.
+- `mem-util`: memory utilized, expressed as a percentage (`memory-usedGB`/`total-memoryGB` * 100)

 These can be used as inputs in other models in the pipeline.
 Typically, the `instance-type` can be used to obtain `tdp` data that can then, along with `cpu-util`, feed a model such as `teads-curve`.